Auros/SiraUtil/README.md

  Utility library/mod for Beat Saber modders.

 # For Users
- This is a utility mod, so it doesn't actually add any content or improvements to the game on its own.
+ This is mainly a utility mod, so it doesn't actually add any content or improvements to the game on its own other than [SongControl](#songcontrol).
 It's a tool for other mods to use.
 If you have it installed, you might have a mod that's using this!

 # For Developers
  This utility contains some useful tools that might be of use.
 Also, this plugin has no outside dependencies!
 It only depends on files that are included in the base game and Harmony.